matsuand/docs.docker.jp/get-started/part2.md

     ```

     {% comment %}
+    We used a couple of common flags here:
     {% endcomment %}
     We used a couple of common flags here:

     {% comment %}
+    - `--publish` asks Docker to forward traffic incoming on the host's port 8000, to the container's port 8080 (containers have their own private set of ports, so if we want to reach one from the network, we have to forward traffic to it in this way; otherwise, firewall rules will prevent all network traffic from reaching your container, as a default security posture).
+    - `--detach` asks Docker to run this container in the background.
+    - `--name` lets us specify a name with which we can refer to our container in subsequent commands, in this case `bb`.
     {% endcomment %}
     - `--publish` asks Docker to forward traffic incoming on the host's port 8000, to the container's port 8080 (containers have their own private set of ports, so if we want to reach one from the network, we have to forward traffic to it in this way; otherwise, firewall rules will prevent all network traffic from reaching your container, as a default security posture).
     - `--detach` asks Docker to run this container in the background.
     - `--name` lets us specify a name with which we can refer to our container in subsequent commands, in this case `bb`.

     {% comment %}
+    Also notice, we didn't specify what process we wanted our container to run.
+We didn't have to, since we used the `CMD` directive when building our Dockerfile; thanks to this, Docker knows to automatically run the process `npm start` inside our container when it starts up.
     {% endcomment %}
     Also notice, we didn't specify what process we wanted our container to run.
 We didn't have to, since we used the `CMD` directive when building our Dockerfile; thanks to this, Docker knows to automatically run the process `npm start` inside our container when it starts up.

 {% comment %}
+3. Visit your application in a browser at `localhost:8000`.
+You should see your bulletin board application up and running.
+At this step, we would normally do everything we could to ensure our container works the way we expected; now would be the time to run unit tests, for example.
 {% endcomment %}
 3. Visit your application in a browser at `localhost:8000`.
 You should see your bulletin board application up and running.
 At this step, we would normally do everything we could to ensure our container works the way we expected; now would be the time to run unit tests, for example.

 {% comment %}
+4. Once you're satisfied that your bulletin board container works correctly, delete it:
 {% endcomment %}
 4. Once you're satisfied that your bulletin board container works correctly, delete it: